 If there is one thing that has been abundantly clear in my study of comparative religions it is this: all the major religions have different concepts of deity.
 Yahweh, Allah, Vishnu and Buddha are absolutely not the same.
 In other words, all religions do not worship the same God, only under different names.
 That is why the use of the word “God” in describing deity is so inadequate and why we must return to the names of these deities to discover what they actually mean in terms of personality and attributes.

-I wonder if my sons would like to be referred to as “Son of Nickolas #1 or #2, or #3,” instead of by Jonathan, or Christopher or Robert.
+I wonder if each of my sons would like to be referred to as “Son of Nickolas #1 or #2, or #3,” instead of by Jonathan, or Christopher or Robert.
 I realize that if someone is talking to George W. Bush, they will call him “Mr. President,” but that isn’t his name.
 God, like the word President, is the title of an office: it is not the name of the person who holds that office.
 As of this writing, our current president is named “George W. Bush;” his name isn’t “president.”
 God’s name is YHVH, not “God“-and certainly not Allah.

 I have no idea why the bible translators consistently chose to use the word God or Lord whenever the word Yehoveh appeared.
-So, when we look at the original language texts, we see that the same people and nations who knew about the events in Egypt concerning Israel, also knew the name of Israel’s God—Yehoveh.
-In that era knowing a god’s name was important.
+So, when we look at the original language texts, we see that the same people and nations who knew about the events in Egypt concerning Israel also knew the name of Israel’s God—Yahweh.
+In that era, knowing a god’s name was important.
 It was important because they believed that if you knew the name of the god who lorded over some area of responsibility (like the weather, or fertility, or prosperity, or battle), then, you could call on that god’s name, they were obligated to do what you requested.

-Obviously, Muslims refuse to accept that Allah was already being worshiped at the Ka’ba in Mecca by Arab pagans before Muhammad was even born.
+Obviously, Muslims refuse to accept that Allah was already being worshipped at the Ka’ba in Mecca by Arab pagans before Muhammad was even born.
 Most Muslims will become angry when they are confronted with this fact.
 But history isn’t on their side.
 Pre-Islamic literature has proved this.
 In his book, “The Muslim Doctrine of God,” Samuel M. Zwemer wrote:

 “But history establishes beyond the shadow of doubt that even the pagan Arabs, before Muhammad’s time, knew their chief god by the name of Allah and even, in a sense, proclaimed his unity.
 Among the pagan Arabs, this term denoted the chief god of their pantheon, the Kaaba, with its three hundred and sixty idols.”

-In fact, at first Mohammad never intended to establish a new religion, but rather to reform the belief in Allah that already existed, and to show what this belief truly signified and rightfully demanded.
+In fact, at first, Mohammad never intended to establish a new religion, but rather to reform the belief in Allah that already existed, and to show what this belief truly signified and rightfully demanded.

 What we need to understand is that Yehoveh has continually sought to reveal Himself.
 He began by making His essence known to the Patriarchs in a little different way than He revealed Himself to, for instance, Moses.
 What’s the difference?
 Well, one difference is in the level of intimacy — it is similar to addressing me less personally as “Mr. Hiemstra,” than the more personal “Nickolas.”

 The next manifestation we receive is when we read about Yeshua.
-And, Jesus made the relationship between God and man almost as personal as it gets: He became one of us; walked among us, and shared the pains and frustrations of a fleshly human existence.
+And, Jesus made the relationship between God and man almost as personal as it gets: He became one of us; walked among us and shared the pains and frustrations of a fleshly human existence.
 I say, “almost,” because when Jesus left, we received the Holy Spirit: you can’t beat that!
 God no longer walked among us, external to us, He took the next step, and has now set up living within us.
 In the most literal possible sense, God dwells with us.
 Internal to us.

 I was discussing this with a fellow believer and their response was that this was “my opinion.”
 Well again, words mean something.
 If I told you that Neapolitan ice cream was better than Chocolate ice cream . . .
 I would be correct, but that would also be my opinion.
 If I said that purple was the best color in the world, I might be exaggerating, but it would also be my opinion.
 However, if I told you that the Earth was round and revolved around the Sun that would be scientific and historical fact, and not my opinion.
-By telling you that Yehoveh is the name of the God of Abraham, Isaac and Jacob and that Allah is the name of a god being worshiped at the Ka’ba in Mecca by Arab pagans before Muhammad came.
+By telling you that Yahweh is the name of the God of Abraham, Isaac, and Jacob and that Allah is the name of a god being worshiped at the Ka’ba in Mecca by Arab pagans before Muhammad came.
 That is also historical fact, and not my opinion.

 My only hope is that when you are praying, you know who you are speaking to.
 Is it Allah, Buddha, Hare Krishna, or Yehoveh?